Home » Everything About Kwanzaa – Meaning, Gifts and How to Celebrate

 Kwanzaa is a seven-day celebration that honors African-American heritage and culture.

-Kwanzaa origin started in 1966 by Dr. Maulana Karenga, a professor of African studies, and is celebrated from December 26th to January 1st.
+Kwanzaa originated in 1966 by Dr. Maulana Karenga, a professor of African studies, and is celebrated from December 26th to January 1st.

 There are seven days of Kwanzaa.
 Each day brings a new emotional goal and social responsibility for the individual.